plating, anodizing, & finishing Q&As since 1989

 I recently acquired a hammered copper platter (grapes), that was made in England.
 The Platter has been painted, or treated, with a patina (spelling?) green substance.
 The appearance of the platter is quite dull and I have tried to polish it with a copper and brass substance, with no good results.
-Must I use a paint remover or what would you suggest?Eve Andersen
+Must I use a paint remover [on eBay or Amazon affil link] or what would you suggest?Eve Andersen

 - Tallahassee, FL., U.S.

 If it is a true patina, why take it off.
 People go to great lengths to get a good patina on copper.
 If it is paint, that is another matter.

 If you would like to keep the patina and just brighten it up, try Dorlands Wax Medium [affil link].
 You can get this at any art supply store.
 You can sit your platter out in the sun for a few minutes to heat it up, then use small flat brush to (paint) on the wax.
 It will melt right on.
 Then set the piece inside for a while to cool off.
 The next step takes a little elbow grease.
 Using a clean soft cloth, burnish in the wax (buff).
 It might take two coats.
 This will give the piece a nice warm glow.Jay Bouster

 Q, A, or Comment on THIS thread -or- Start a NEW Thread